 - The tree planting activities around the gullies and in various parts of individuals' farms have started bearing results.
 The trees have positively contributed to the healing of degraded land, increased biodiversity and riverbank protection among other benefits. - Land rehabilitation activities include trees planted along the river Yala, and individual homesteads.
 The rehabilitated areas in Nyando are planted with trees and shrubs.
-These are likely to have global and local environmental benefits in terms of carbon sequestration, control erosion and riverbank protection. - The rehabilitation of the riparian zone of Nzoia River by planting trees is expected to have the impact of reducing flooding of the surrounding areas that is frequently experienced.
-Also the tree planting and conservation measures starting from the higher parts of the land management units to the wetlands is expected to mitigate effects of land degradation and flooding. - The desilted dams and constructed water pans have positive effects on communities in that the water is used for domestic and livestock purposes, for irrigation and hence better food security and incomes, fish farming and protection of farm lands through control of floods. - Degraded areas, which were fenced and re-vegetated are now producing hay.
-This was reported for gullies and degraded areas in the lower Nyando block. - Other potential impacts include: - Improvement of micro-climate; - Carbon sequestration and related benefits; - Reduction of stream/river/water pans/dam siltation; and - Improved food security and incomes.
+These are likely to have global and local environmental benefits in terms of carbon sequestration, erosion control and riverbank protection. - The rehabilitation of the riparian zone of Nzoia River by planting trees is expected to have the impact of reducing flooding of the surrounding areas that is frequently experienced.
+Also the tree planting and conservation measures starting from the higher parts of the land management units of the wetlands is expected to mitigate effects of land degradation and flooding. - The desilted dams and constructed water pans have positive effects on communities in that the water is used for domestic and livestock purposes, for irrigation and hence better food security and incomes, fish farming and protection of farm lands through control of floods. - Degraded areas, which were fenced and re-vegetated are now producing hay.
+This was reported for gullies and degraded areas in the lower Nyando block. - Other potential impacts include: